Jump to ...

 Montana has served as a model for other states establishing their own DV fatality review teams or reinvigorating existing teams.
-Recently, the state created a 2nd team, focused on Native American intimate partner homicide, due to extraordinary rates of intimate partner homicide.
+Recently, the state created a second team, focused on Native American intimate partner homicide, due to extraordinary rates of intimate partner homicide.
 Currently, this is the only team of its kind in the country.
-The presentation will highlight similarities and differences in DV deaths across a large, Western, rural state and Indian Country, which includes 7 Reservations in MT.
+The presentation will highlight similarities and differences in DV deaths across a large, Western, rural state and Indian Country, which includes seven Reservations in Montana.

 Dynamics of Forced Marriage – Closing Protection Gaps and Responding to Individuals at Risk